sdjrice/msgobs/README.md

 ## Changelog

+Version 0.03 on 03/07/17
+- Added support for any kind of group in the recipient list.

 Version 0.02 on 15/03/17
 - Fixed issue with unescaped message content.
 - Prevented clicking Remove Students while Include observers function is running.